laravel/docs/cache.md

 <a name="cache-events"></a>
 ## Cache events

 Cache actions can trigger events.
-You may for instance use `Event` listeners to and access the following events.
+You may for instance use `Event` listeners to access the following events.

 A cache entry exists and has been hit: